 Well, here is one reason backed up by science.

 A study found that obese subjects lost more weight and had a higher reduction in waist circumference when they ate a breakfast of two eggs instead of bagels, even though each group’s breakfast contained the same amount of calories.

 Why?
 Eggs are rich in protein (one egg contains about six grams of protein) and other valuable nutrients, helping you feel full for longer.

 20. Have Barley for Breakfast

-If you don’t like eggs for breakfast then another healthy alternative is barley.
+If you don’t like eggs for breakfast, then another healthy choice is barley.

 Barley is one of the best foods you can eat.
 It helps control your appetite, reducing the risks of overeating in the morning.

-However, to make the most out of it, buy minimally processed hull barely, and avoid processed forms, such as pearl barley.
+However, to make the most out of it, buy minimally processed hull barley, and avoid processed forms, such as pearl barley.

 21. Watch the Salad Dressing

 Salads should be a big part of your eating menu.
 They are healthy and one of the best ways to ensure you eating enough veggies.